Abdominoplasty (Tummy Tuck) Surgery in Spring Valley & Las Vegas

 A tummy tuck is most successful when the procedure is done on men or women in fairly good shape but who happen to have fat deposits or loose abdominal skin they could not rid through diet or exercise.
 A tummy tuck does not take the place of an appropriate diet or that of liposuction.
 Tummy tucks are indicted when excess skin needs to be removed, or muscle tightened, neither of which can be done by liposuction or diet alone.
 There are also individuals who are too heavy and have a large amount of fat and skin both, where the best situation may be to do an aggressive liposuction first in order to thin the skin out to a more normal depth, and then come back a few months later and do the abdominoplasty to remove the loose skin and tighten the muscles.
 This can give those particular patients the best result possible because now not only is the excess skin and fat gone but one can see the attractive abdominal contours after a tummy tuck.
 People who have experienced a loss in elasticity of abdominal skin due to age or multiple pregnancies could also benefit.
 People who intend to lose a lot of weight and women who plan future pregnancies should postpone having a tummy tuck.
 Those who have scarring from a previous tummy tuck should be aware that subsequent procedures could make scarring worse.

-Once you decide to have a tummy tuck, Dr. Garcia will explain the entire procedure to you.
+Once you decide to have a tummy tuck in Las Vegas, Dr. Garcia will explain the entire procedure to you.
 Discuss with him all of your expectations, and don’t be afraid to ask any questions.
 There should be no mystery involved in the procedure.
 By the time you’re ready for surgery, you should be as familiar with the procedure as you can.
 Remember that a tummy tuck is a surgical procedure and as such carries with it an element of risk.
 Although Dr. Garcia is a talented, accomplished plastic surgeon, sometimes complications do occur.
 These include rare instances of infection or blood accumulation and poor healing, which leads to more noticeable scars.
 These scars can always be revised at a later date and made to look more inconspicuous.
 Any weight loss that is planned should be done prior to the surgery as any significant weight loss after a tummy tuck can result in skin that is loose again and the patient would then need more surgery.
 One also has to anticipate two weeks of minimal activity and then an additional two weeks of moderate activity.
 Most patients have returned to their normal routine 4-6 weeks after their tummy tuck.

 Dr. Garcia will give you specific guidelines on what to eat and drink and what vitamins or medications you should take or avoid prior to your surgery.
 If you smoke, quit at least two weeks before and after surgery.
 Smoking impedes the healing process and may increase scarring, thus leading to less than optimal results.
 Some patients may benefit from additional procedures, like liposuction.
 Other patients may require more moderate operations, like a mini-tummy tuck or a partial tummy tuck, in conjunction with liposuction.
 Dr. Garcia will help you decide which procedure is right for you.